chauff/cse1500-web-transcripts/Lecture-3.md

 ### Server-side vs. client-side scripting

-**Server-side scripting** refers to scripts that run on the **Web server** (in contrast to the client).
+**Server-side scripting** refers to scripts that run on the **web server** (in contrast to the client).
 Executing the scripts on the server means they are **private** and only the result of the script execution is returned to the client (usually an HTML document).
 The client thus has to trust the server.
 Server-side scripts can access **additional resources** (most often databases) and they can use **non-standard language features** (when you run a server you know which type of software runs on it and what type of language features it supports).
 At the same time, as all computations are conducted on the server, with many clients sending HTTP requests, this can quickly increase the server's load.
 As the client often only receives an HTML document as result of the computation, the app developer does not have to worry about clients' device capabilities - any modern browser can render HTML.

 **Client-side scripting** on the other hand does not return the result of a computation to the client, but instead sends the script (and if necessary the data) to the client which enables the user to dig through the code (and [this](https://twitter.com/atoker/status/796176641600974851) may happen).
-Having the clients execute the scripts **reduces the load on the Web server**, though all data necessary for the script (which could be megabytes of data) need to be downloaded and processed by the client.
+Having the clients execute the scripts **reduces the load on the web server**, though all data necessary for the script (which could be megabytes of data) need to be downloaded and processed by the client.

 ### `<script>`